paseto-standard/paseto-spec/docs/02-Implementation-Guide/05-API-UX.md

 Each Builder/Parser should limit the runtime negotiation as much as possible.

-If you're only ever vending `v4.local` tokens, and you unexpectedly receive a `v3.public` token, whether it's a mistake or an active attack, it should be treated as invalid input.
+If you're only ever vending `v4.local` tokens, and you unexpectedly receive a `v3.local` or `v4.public` token, whether it's a mistake or an active attack, it should be treated as invalid input.

 If applications want to support multiple versions/purposes simultaneously, they can make the deliberate decision to do so by mapping the version and purpose from an incoming